Tuesday, December 31, 2024

 Giselle glanced at her passenger, seemingly confused by the silence.
 "What?
 Oh, right.
 What do you think about the idea?"

-Alicia's shock gave way to a smile.
+Alicia’s shock gave way to a smile.
+The numbness in her arms had been worth it.
 "If you're serious, then yes.
 My answer is yes.
 Let's do it!
 Let's win some gold!"
-Alicia felt a weight lift from her shoulders she hadn't known she was carrying.
-The numbness in her arms was worth it.

 Party Girl spoke in a clinical tone, "You know.
 Be the gimmick.
 So let's start calling each other by our ring names all the time, even when we're off-camera.
-That'll make it seem more natural and it'll feel authentic when we're live!
+That way, it’ll seem more natural and feel authentic when we’re live!
 People should think we hang out.
 I don't know how, but people can tell if we don't.
 I learned that in my first public breakup with Keven.
 You seem really nice, so it should be easy for us to pretend like we're friends!
 I just need to know you're committed."

 Party Girl smiled.
 "Thanks, The Goon.
 I knew you were my perfect partner!
 Now we just need a name.
 How about Party Girl and the Party Girls?"

 "No. What?
-There's just one of me," Alicia protested.
+There's just one of me," Alicia objected.

-Party Girl made her next pitch, "What about Party Girl and the Party Girlz, with a zed?"
+Party Girl tried again.
+"What about Party Girl and the Party Girlz, with a zed?"

 "You mean a Z?" asked Alicia.

 "A zed.
-That's what Kevin calls it," Party Girl explained.
+That's what Keven calls it," Party Girl explained.
 "He's soooo British or Australian.
-It's great publicity when we're a couple."
+The cameras love me when we’re a couple."

 "That's nice, Party Girl.
 And no, I don't like it with a zed, either."

 "God!
 This is impossible!
 We'll never come up with a name."
-Party Girl got over it the moment the last syllable exited her lips.
-She reached for the CD player and pressed play, flooding the car with a deafening synth-punk fusion ballad.
+The celebrity wrestler reached for the CD player and pressed play, flooding the car with a deafening synth-punk fusion ballad.
 "Did you ever hear my single with Kevvie?"
+Party Girl asked.
+Then she started singing.

 Yeah, that's right I'm the Party Girl